 After term limits ended his stint as Council member, in March 2002, Mr. Williams took the reins of the Greater Phoenix Black Chamber of Commerce (GPBCC).
 For nearly five years Mr. Williams helped grow the Chamber into one of the most recognized and respected business and commerce organizations in the state of Arizona.
 In 2003, he became the fifth African American to be inducted into the State of Arizona’s Democratic Hall of Fame.
 In 2004, he was recognized for his dedicated services as a member of the Governor’s African American Advisory Council.
 ASU’s Department of Architecture honored him for his vision and revitalization efforts in District 8 and the City of Phoenix.
 Annually, he is recognized as being one of the Valley’s most influential citizens by The Business Journal.

 On August 20, 2007, Williams was appointed to the position of Maricopa County Justice of the Peace, South Mountain Justice Court (SMJC).
-He fills the remaining term of his predecessor, Pamela Gutierrez, who passed away only months into her 3rd elected term.
-Mr. Williams is the only African American Justice in the 25 Justice Courts in Maricopa County.
+He filled the remaining term of his predecessor, Pamela Gutierrez, who passed away only months into her 3rd elected term.
+Mr. Williams is the only African American Justice in the 26 Justice Courts in Maricopa County.
 The SMJC is roughly bounded by South Mountain on the south, the Salt River on the north, 83rd Avenue on the west, and 48th Street on the east.
-The SMJC handles nearly 15,000 cases annually in the areas of Civil Suits, Protection Orders, Criminal Misdemeanors, Civil and Criminal Traffic Violations, Eviction Actions, Jury Trials, and Weddings.
+The SMJC handles over 12,000 cases annually in the areas of Civil Suits, Protection Orders, Criminal Misdemeanors, Civil and Criminal Traffic Violations, Eviction Actions, Jury Trials, and Weddings.
 The SMJC also generates over $1.2 million dollars in collected revenues.

-Mr. Williams’ wife, Commander Jeri Williams, is the highest ranking female African American law enforcement professional in Arizona.
-He has a daughter, Alanna and two sons, Alan and Cody.
+Mr. Williams’ wife, Chief Jeri Williams, is the highest ranking African American law enforcement professional in Arizona and the first female Chief hire by the City of Phoenix.
+He has a daughter, Alanna; a grandson, Griffin; and two sons, Alan and Cody.
 He has owned his own business since 1993, Alms & Hosanna Consulting (AHC), a marketing research, business development, client representation, and general consulting firm.

 - Served as a City Council member from 1994 to 2002.